markeastman/vaadin-demo/README.md

 2. Check to make sure we have the write stateless aspects
 1. Need to work out how to display currency values with the thousands separator.
 Used to display expense header
+2. Need to work out how to place a grid inside a flow layout so that the grid will have a reasonable size.